 A preliminary study using ceilometer data from HU, UMBC, and NOAA is performed to develop a quasi-real time algorithm, to compare the PBLH from ceilometer network and compare it to a surface-flux based estimate.
 A comparison of these independent measurements reveals quite interesting results that has encouraged us to study further.
 At HUBC estimates of the PBLH from surface fluxes based on term I from above equation (Garratt, 1994) show a good agreement with PBLH derived from ceilometer (PBLc) during winter/leafless period (See figure 5).
-However, during the summer/foliated period, turbulent fluxes do not explain the higher PBL detected and when winds are from the industrialized side of the ceilometer location (2250 to 3450 in figure 5, see figure 3 for aerial view).
+However, during the summer/foliated period, turbulent fluxes do not explain the higher PBL detected and when winds are from the industrialized side of the ceilometer location (225 to 345 in figure 5, see figure 3 for aerial view).
 We believe that this suggests that non-local effects should be considered when investigating the PBL properties temporal evolution.

 Thermodynamic profile modifications from non local sources, such as warm advection or from urban regions, and/or the ocean/bay in these regions within the PBL (equation 1, term III) and the entrainment rate at the top of the PBL (equation 1, term II) can be evaluated.
 Local contributions to PBLH will be estimated by the EC system, PBLH by ceilometer and profiles from radiosonde and MWR.
 Contributions of local sources to the PBLH will be evaluated from heat fluxes estimated from EC systems.
 PBLH estimates will be derived from radiosonde profiles and/ or using the aerosol mixing heights from ceilometer.
 Flux at the top of PBL (equation 2) will be assessed from the PBLH and MWR profiles to determine the lapse rates in the free atmosphere, PBLH, and potential temperature within mixed layer in the convective boundary layer.
-Modelled and observed (e.g., wind profiler at HUBC) wind information will be used for horizontal advection of heat and moisture within the PBL, and it will be done by the residual from a 1D box-model.
+Modelled and observed (e.g., wind profiler at HUBC) wind information will be used for horizontal advection of heat and moisture within the PBL.
+Unfortunately, we will not be able to direct estimate mesoscale fluxes within the PBL, and it will be done by the residual from a 1D box-model.